Ceylon Tobacco Company: Government TAX

-Sri Lanka direct and indirect cost of tobacco amounted to LKR 110 billion (the equivalent if 7% if Government revenue) Sri Lankan Government has been taxing tobacco since 1953.
+Sri Lanka direct and indirect cost of tobacco amounted to LKR 110 billion (the equivalent of 7% of Government revenue) Sri Lankan Government has been taxing tobacco since 1953.
 Tobacco tax collection in Sri Lanka has as of late been portrayed by politicisation and nearsightedness that brought about problematic accomplishment of monetary and wellbeing destinations.
 In any case, tobacco stays an essential supporter of the Treasury and it is important that policymakers get in right.

 Sri Lanka demands a combination of assessments on tobacco among which extract charges are observable.
 From 1999 the tobacco charge was stretched out to incorporate produced tobacco further the Minister of Finance in control was given power to change the expense rate by a request distributed in the public authority Periodical.

 Brands

 CTC is the only legal cigarette manufacture and importer in Sri Lanka.
 The total marketable space is 5 billion sticks.
 The beedi market is around 2.3 billion sticks.
 According to the company it has 95% of the total market with 5% to illicit trade.
 BAT's decision to concentrate efforts on six Global Drive Brands has resulted in changes in CTC's brand portfolio, with newer brands like Dunhill and Viceroy being introduced over the past few years.
 Viceroy replaced Bristol which was the leading low price brand.
 Efforts to move consumers from Bristol to Goldleaf has retained 83% of their Bristol market segment along with 70% of volumes.
 JPGL and Pall Mall together brings 70% of the total sales.